BasakK6/connectivity_manager/README.md

 # connectivity_manager

-Today, mobile applications work by communicating with various services over the Internet.
+Today, applications work by communicating with various services over the Internet.
 For this reason, having an active Internet connection is one of the vital points of a mobile application/web development.
 In this project, we will examine how we can effectively control the Internet connection and update the user interface in Flutter.

-In order to obtain this, we can use 2 packages on [pub.dev](https://pub.dev).
+In order to check the active connection, we can use 2 packages on [pub.dev](https://pub.dev).
 You can find the packages that are used in this project below:

 1) [connectivity_plus](https://pub.dev/packages/connectivity_plus)